ZAID-ROBOT/Zaid-Robot.gitbook.io/index.md

 ᴇʟꜱᴇ ɪ ᴡᴏɴ'ᴛ ʙᴇ ᴀʙʟᴇ ᴛᴏ ꜰᴜɴᴄᴛɪᴏɴ ᴀꜱ ꜱᴀɪᴅ.
 - [Go To Zaid Robot Pm](https://t.me/Zaid2_Robot)

+### Quick setup Guide

+The first thing to do is to [Add Zaid](https://t.me/Zaid2_Robot?startgroup=true) to your group!
+For doing that, press the link and select your group
+- {% include button.html text="Add Zaid To Your Chat" link="https://t.me/Zaid2_Robot?startgroup=true" color="#24292e" %}

+**Now for let me work correctly, you need to make me Admin of your Group!**

+To do that, follow this easy steps:
+- ▫️ Go to your group
+- ▫️ Press the Group's name
+- ▫️ Press Modify
+- ▫️ Press on Administrator
+- ▫️ Press Add Administrator
+- ▫️ Press the Magnifying Glass
+- ▫️ Search `@Zaid2_Robot`
+- ▫️ Confirm

+- **Now the Bot is ready to use**!

+Using the `/settings` command you have at your disposal a series of things that can be modified how you prefer, as required for your group.

+- Join also To Our [Support](https://t.me/Superior_Support) and [Updates Channel](https://t.me/Superior_Bots) to Get Letest News

 ## Basic Information

 Here is the Some Basic Information about Zaid